[Mr Gary Streeter in the Chair]

 Many years ago we had a major fire in Manchester—the Woolworths fire—and those of us of an older disposition, like myself, remember it well.
 People died and as a result the law was changed and polyurethane foam was banned for use in domestic furniture.
 We must be prepared to be radical if we are to make our safety case.
 My hon.
 Friend the Member for Greenwich and Woolwich (Matthew Pennycook) made a point about fire marshals.
 It is good to see those marshals, but they cannot be a permanent solution—it is a short-term safety case.
 We must look towards the longer term, which is about ensuring that those buildings are safe from fire as far as is humanly possible.
 That will mean the removal of existing cladding where that is inappropriate, and its replacement with more suitable materials.

 I want to begin by talking about the question of responsibility, which has engaged Members from all parts of the Chamber.
 It is important to say that leaseholders cannot seriously be expected to foot these enormous bills.
 I think it was my hon.
 Friend the Member for Croydon Central (Sarah Jones) who quoted from the Minister’s letter, which used words identical to those of the Secretary of State in a letter to my hon.
 Friend the Member for Croydon North.
-I say this kindly to the Minister, but it is not enough for him to write that
+I say this kindly to the Minister, but it is not enough to write that

 “I believe that the morally right thing is for the building owner to take responsibility for meeting the cost of remediation”.